hupkit/hupkit/docs/index.md

 once and much more.

 You need at least PHP 8.1, Git 2.10 and a GitHub account (GitHub Enterprise is supported).
-HuPKit works but is not fully tested on Windows.
+_HuPKit is not fully tested on Windows._

+> [!NOTE]
-**Note:** On October 23rd 2023 the repository was moved to it's own organization, and renamed to HuPKit.
+> On October 23rd 2023 the repository was moved to it's own organization, and renamed
+> to HuPKit.
 The old PHP namespace has been left unchanged.
 In version 2.0 this will change.

 HuPKit is provided under the [MIT license](https://github.com/hupkit/hupkit/LICENSE) and maintained by Sebastiaan Stok (aka. [@sstok](https://github.com/sstok)).